World Cancer Day 2026: Awareness, Prevention & Treatment

 Pragma Hospital ensures patient-centric cancer care that addresses both medical and emotional needs.

-• Breast cancer: Regular mammograms can detect tumors before they are palpable.
+- Breast cancer: Regular mammograms can detect tumors before they become palpable, increasing the chances of successful treatment.

-• Colorectal cancer: Colonoscopy can detect precancerous polyps early.
+- Colorectal cancer: Colonoscopy helps detect precancerous polyps early, preventing cancer development.

-• Cervical cancer: Pap smears and HPV testing are highly effective in prevention.
+- Cervical cancer: Pap smear and HPV testing are highly effective in identifying abnormal cell changes before they progress.

-• Lung cancer: Low-dose CT scans for high-risk individuals improve early diagnosis.
+- Lung cancer: Low-dose CT scans for high-risk individuals improve early detection and survival outcomes.

 World Cancer Day 2026: How You Can Make a Difference